 - Gather all the ingredients.

-- In a small bowl, whisk 1 large egg (50 g each w/o shell), 3 Tbsp milk, 2 Tbsp sugar, and 2 Tbsp neutral oil together until combined and sugar is dissolved.
+- In a small bowl, whisk 1 large egg (50 g each w/o shell), 3 Tbsp milk, 2 Tbsp sugar, and 2 Tbsp neutral oil together until combined and the sugar is dissolved.

 - Pour the egg mixture into the flour mixture and mix until just combined and smooth.
 Do not overmix.